devosher01/Go_Rest_api/README.md

 - **Database:** PostgreSQL
 - **API Design:** RESTful

-## Usage

 This API simplifies the management of user and task data, making it an ideal choice for applications that rely on user-task relationships.
 It is built on a solid foundation of technologies, ensuring robust and secure operations.

-Feel free to explore the API's capabilities, and refer to the API documentation for detailed usage instructions.

-For more information, visit our [documentation](#) for comprehensive details and usage examples.

----

-*Note: Insert your documentation link in place of `#` for users to access detailed API documentation.*